cjdelisle/reasonml-experiment/readme.md

   * Until there's wasm compilation, this is unlikely to change
   * Unlikely to see much in the way of serverside/command line tools for a while
   * Not (yet?) a serious nodejs replacement

+## Conclusion

+ReasonML/OCaml is not yet ready to become the next nodejs, but it could be if a business decided to invest the necessary resources into making:
+1. A single standard process for building
+2. A standard library which makes creating a server as easy as in node (do not underestimate, need a senior API designer)
+3. refmt should convert (often complex/intimidating) ocaml to a more beginner-oriented ReasonML, it need not be one-to-one.